Fire Safety, Smart Home, Social Housing

 The FireAngel Connected Gateway uses a unique algorithm and features patented Predict technology to identify and highlight high-risk patterns of behaviour regarding fire safety and then instantly alerting nominated individuals in the event of an alarm.

-James King, Director of Connected Homes, FireAngel, said, “There has been a real shift in behaviour and circumstance due to coronavirus and housing providers are under increasing pressure, specifically with regard to fire safety.”
+Steve Boggis, Trade Business Unit Director at FireAngel, said: “There has been a real shift in behaviour and circumstance due to coronavirus and housing providers are under increasing pressure, specifically with regard to fire safety.”

 For more information on how our extensive range of connected fire safety solutions have been designed to suit your housing portfolio and protect your residents, visit Connected Home or contact our team of experts.